learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 #### Dev

 - `Dev#throw_away(swag)`
-  - accepts a `Swag` instance and removes it from the database *only if the dev owns the given swag instance*
+  - accepts a `Freebie` instance and removes it from the database *only if the dev owns the given swag instance*
 - `Dev#no_longer_a_fan_of(company)`
   - accepts a `Company` instance as an argument, finds all of the swag associated with this dev and the company, and removes them all from the database
 - `Dev.swag_hoarder`